mirovarga/eventstore-node/README.md

 # eventstore-node

 A simple event store in Node.js.

-> This repository is part of the
+See
-[Building an event store in Node.js](http://www.mirovarga.com/building-an-event-store-in-nodejs) blog post.
+[Building an event store in Node.js](http://www.mirovarga.com/building-an-event-store-in-nodejs) for details.